Sophia Lilleengen

 Biography

-I am an astrophysics PhD candidate at the University of Surrey under the supervision of Denis Erkal and Justin Read.
-For five months in 2022, I joined the Center for Computational Astrophysics at the Flatiron Institute as a Predoctoral Fellow working with Adrian Price-Whelan and Kathryn Johnston.
+I am a postdoctoral researcher at the Institute for Computational Cosmology at Durham University.
+I completed my astrophysics PhD at the University of Surrey in June 2023.
+For five months in 2022, I joined the Center for Computational Astrophysics at the Flatiron Institute as a Predoctoral Fellow.
 My main research interest lies in stellar streams and whether they are sensitive to time-dependent, deforming dark matter halos.
 The Milky Way is currently deformed by the infalling Large Magellanic Cloud.
 Which streams are affected and can trace this?
 What does this tell us about the nature of dark matter?

 Interests